-Trading Edge – What Is It And How To Find The Best Edges? – Backtest, Examples And Strategies For Traders
+Trading Edge: What Is It And How To Find Them

 There is an ecological system in the marketplace, just as there is an ecological system in nature.
-You better understand the ecology of the markets and make sure you don’t get eaten to end your trading career prematurely.
+You better understand the markets’ ecology and ensure you don’t get eaten to end your trading career prematurely.
 It would help if you looked for trading edges in the markets to survive.
 What is a trading edge, and how do you find one?

 The beauty of trading is that of creativity.
 It pays off to leave no stone unturned, and the more experience you get the better probabilities you have to find trading edges.
-We emphasize that a trading edge is not the same as a trading strategy.
+We emphasize that a trading edge is different from a trading strategy.
 A complete trading strategy involves more than just an edge.

-Before you read on, we’d like to inform you about our paid subscription: Trading Edges.
-Every month you get a trading edge in your mailbox, including code for Tradestation and Amibroker:
+Before you read on, we’d like to inform you about our paid subscription, Trading Edges.
+Every month, you get a trading edge in your mailbox, including code for Tradestation and Amibroker.
+Read more about our memberships here.

 What is a trading edge?

-Before you start trading you should sit down and think about this:
+However, before you start trading, you should sit down and think about this:

 The derivative markets are a 100% zero-sum game: when you buy a contract, the other part of the contract makes the exact opposite returns from you.
 If you make a profit, he or she makes a loss.
 If you have a loss, the other part of the trade makes a gain.